By Saurav · saavos

 If you want to "train ChatGPT on your website" for actual customer use — a public support bot, a sales assistant, anything visitors will see — go with RAG via a managed platform.
 Test saavos, Chatbase, and Wonderchat with your real content; pick the one with the best fallback handling and citation UX for your specific audience.
 The full evaluation usually takes a Saturday afternoon.

-Start free on saavos — paste your URL, get a working chatbot in 5 minutes, no credit card required for the forever-free tier.
+Preview saavos — paste your URL, get a working chatbot in 5 minutes, no credit card required for the no-card preview.
 Or see our pricing for paid-tier specifics when you outgrow the free 50/month.